bpesquet/mlcourse/README.md

 # Check the code for mistakes
 pylint mlcourse

-# Run all demos as unit tests
+# Run all code examples as unit tests
-# The -s flag prints tests output
+# The -s flag prints code output
 pytest [-s] mlcourse
 ```